ibm-cloud-docs/vpc/block_storage_is_manage.md

 3. Click the **Monitoring** tab and scroll to the **Volume** metrics.

-4. Select a volume to see its read or write metrics.
+4. Select a volume.
+The read and write metrics are displayed.
 Figure 1 shows this view.

 ![Figure showing volume metrics.](/images/volume-read-write-metrics.png "Figure showing volume read/write metrics."){: caption="Figure 1.
 Read/write metrics for block storage volumes." caption-side="bottom"}